Sclerotinia blights initial symptom includes a rapid wilting

 The root system of infected plants will be dense and bushy.

-brown in color.
-Under favorable conditions, lesions enlarge (up
+in color.
+Under favorable conditions, lesions enlarge (up to 1/2

-to 1/2 inch in diameter) and are usually surrounded by a yellow
+inch in diameter) and are usually surrounded by a yellow halo

-halo (halo not always present).
-Lesions may be evident within 10
+(halo not always present).
+Lesions may be evident within 10 to

-in the 70s or above and during periods of high humidity, spores
+in the 70s or above and periods of high humidity, spores of the

 Web blotch lesions are characterized as having a netlike or webbing